J-Joseph524/JJ_NLP/README.md

 ## How the Data Was Put Together:

-The data was gathered from about 44,000 different news articles from the Data Flair website.
+The data was gathered from about 44,000 different political news articles from the Data Flair website.
 Following that, the data was preprocessed & cleaned in order to put into the various different models.
 Next, EDA's were performed to visualize the different word frequencies after the data was vectorized & the stop words were set.
 Finally, the data was run through grid searches & cross validations in order to determine the best model to predict if a news article was fake or not.

 ## Models: